tpiggo/COMP409/README.md

 Work from the class COMP409 Concurrency.

-All work is done in Java and is my own.
+All work is in Java and is my own.